 Everybody’s patron saint

 The Greek Orthodox Church made Nicholas a saint, countless holy icons depict his image, and it is said that every city in Russia has a St. Nicholas church.
-He is the national saint of two countries, Greece and Russia, and is considered patron saint of just about everything, because so many feel a connection to his miraculous life.
-Nicholas’ followers called him, the “Wondermaker.”
+He is the national saint of two countries, Greece and Russia, and is considered the patron saint of just about everything because so many feel a connection to his miraculous life.
+Nicholas’ followers called him the “Wondermaker.”
 In Greek his name means, “People’s Victor.”